Compare The Best Flush Casement Window Choices for Your Home

 (Deceuninck, R7, R9)

 Outstanding timber-effect foils.
-“Mechanical joints” available to mimic real wood joinery.
-A-rated double as standard; 44mm triple glazing options on select systems.
-Best value for performance; ideal for most retrofits.
+“Mechanical joints” are readily available to flawlessly mimic real wood joinery.
+A-rated double glazing as standard; highly robust 44mm triple glazing options specifically available on select systems.
+Best overall value for high performance; ideal for most residential retrofits.

 Aluminium